dthx2710/vpn-killswitch-thingy/README.md

 Specially made for Blue Protocol JP release for SoftEther VPN overseas users -> prevent ip leak to Bandai Namco if/when vpn disconnects due to instability.

+Dedicated and made for to the Umbrage SG community :)

 ## Usage
 1. Find your default gateway ip (ipconfig) and vpn ip (softether vpn client)
 2. Edit config.txt with your gateway and vpn ip